newt0/defaimint/pitch/script_short_v2.md

 ## 🔥 MARKET REALITY: DeFi × AI is Inevitable, Yet Unfair

-Crypto investing has exceeded human capacity:
+Crypto investing has surpassed human limits.
-Over 140,000 tokens are launched every single day.
+Every single day — over 140,000 new tokens flood the market.
 Protocols are fragmented.
 Volatility is endless.

-In theory, AI should simplify it all.
-In practice?
-It doesn’t.
-Experts use AI to gain an edge.
+AI was supposed to help.
+Instead, it’s become a weapon — one only experts know how to wield.

+They get smarter.
+They get richer.

-Beginners fall further behind.
+The rest?
+Fall further behind.
-The result?
-AI is reinforcing inequality — not solving it.

-We believe a new interface is needed — one that abstracts complexity and restores fairness.
+AI is no longer the great equalizer.
+It’s the great divider.

+That’s why we built DeFAI Mint:
+A new interface that makes belief — not expertise — the key to investing.

 ## 💡 SOLUTION: DeFAI Mint — Your Belief, Your Agent